mediamonks/eslint-config/packages/eslint-plugin-react/docs/rules/throttle-hook-callback.md

 ## Rule details

-This rule enforces that the callback function in useResizeObserver should be wrapped with a throttling function.
-By default, the rule supports the following throttle function names:
+This rule enforces that the callback in a hook should be wrapped with a throttle function.
+By default, the rule allows the following throttle functions:

 - `useRafCallback`
 - `useDebounceCallback`